This Weimar Republic timeline includes significant political, economic and social events in Germany in 1929-33. Written by Alpha History authors.

 March 23rd: The NSDAP, with the assistance of the Centre Party, passes the Enabling Act.
 It permits Hitler and his ministers to effectively pass laws without the Reichstag.

-March 23rd: Social Democratic Party (SDP) leaders in the Reichstag make a statement promising to cooperate with the Hitler government.
+March 23rd: SPD leaders in the Reichstag make a statement promising to cooperate with the Hitler government.

 April 7th: The Law for the Restoration of the Civil Service removes Jews and socialists from the public service.